 After those three shows, Cosmo came back and finished the rest of the touring with CCR for 2013 and most of 2014, but he called again in October of 2014 and asked if I could fill in again.

-Of course, I was glad to, and I wound up finishing the rest of the shows they had booked in 2014, followed by doing most of the 2015 tour with the band, which took us through North America, Canada, Mexico and South America (we wen Brazil, Aentina, Paraguay, and Chile).
-Doug was able to make some of those shows, but I was there for the ones he did, just in case I was needed.
+Of course, I was glad to, and I wound up finishing the rest of the shows they had booked in 2014, followed by doing most of the 2015 tour with the band, which took us through North America, Canada, Mexico and South America (we went to Brazil, Argentina, Paraguay, and Chile).
+Doug was able to make a few of those shows, but I was there for the ones he did, just in case I was needed.

-Cosmo returned to the band full time in 2016, with the exception of a few shows and that situation continued through 2019 so basically, whenever he needed me to fill in, or just be there just in case, I did so.
+Cosmo returned to the band full time in 2016, with the exception of a few shows and that situation continued through 2019 so basically, whenever he needed me to fill in, or just be there just in case, I did.

 I can’t say enough nice things about Cosmo.
 He’s a class act, very humble and he, Stu and the rest of the band and crew treated me great.
 I always enjoyed going out on tour and playing such classic music with them!